Joy V. Goldsmith

 training curriculum, with multidisciplinary health clinicians.
 She is co-founder and

-that advances palliative care by fostering clinical communication practices for healthcare
+faculty for the Palliative Care Communication Institute, an organization that advances palliative care by fostering clinical communication

-professionals, including nurses, physicians, social workers, chaplains, students,
+practices for healthcare professionals, including nurses, physicians, social workers, chaplains,

 Graduate Seminar in Health Communication